-Phones have the capability to take great photos.
-But, that doesn’t mean every photo snapped is great.
-As an artist, art teacher, and former professional photographer, I have gathered these questions to ask yourself before heading out on your next photo shoot for some great landscape shots:
+Every photo snapped from your phone isn’t a great photo.
+Even with an expensive camera your photos can still be average or mundane..
+As an art teacher and former professional photographer, I gathered these questions to ask yourself before heading out on your next shoot for great landscape shots:

 1) What are you trying to communicate?
 Where do you want the viewer to focus?
 What’s the main point?
 That main point in your photograph is your FOCAL POINT.
 Sometimes it is a small specific area in a photo; sometimes it is the whole scene—such as a sunset.
 In the sunset photo, we all understand what the point is: awesome sky.
 In the bird picking up the fish on the beach, you can center the focal point, but generally it’s more appealing to scoot it a bit to one side or the other.
 In art, our sense of composition typically prefers an arrangement that is not “perfectly balanced.”
 Just as no human face is exactly the same on each side, we are comfortable with variations in symmetry and balance.